 10 States Most Dependent on the Federal Government

-Naturally, each state has a certain amount of competing interest with its counterparts.
-States compete with each other in order to attract business, for example, or to attract students.
-However, given the major demographic, economic, political, and geographical differences between different states, some states carry unique burdens while others have unique advantages.
+Naturally, each state has a certain amount of natural competition with its counterparts.
+States compete with each other in order to attract businesses, for example, or to attract students to their universities.
+However, given the major demographic, economic, political, and geographical differences between different states, some carry unique burdens while others have unique advantages.
 Border states, for example, are much more concerned with immigration policies than central states are, and Gulf Coast states are much more concerned with the health and viability of the Gulf of Mexico than those located in the northeast, who may be more concerned about political tensions with Europe and Canada.

-Because of differences like these, and because of differences in fiscal policymaking, states depend on support from the federal government to vastly different degrees.
+Because of differences like these, as well as differences in policy and fiscal decisions, states depend on support from the federal government to vastly different degrees.
 In a recent report, WalletHub looked at which states leaned most heavily on Uncle Sam for support.
 Here are the ten states that depend the most upon the federal government for economic survival.